Vehicle Security Hints & Tips

 Thieves will break into vehicles to steal absolutely anything, so keep your vehicle interior clutter free and your belongings out of sight – even if you are parked at home.
 Anything goes – sunglasses, shoes, jackets, CDs, full carrier bags, mobile phones, sat navs and cash.
 Avoid leaving sat nav holders on the windscreen and wipe-off any circular suction marks left on the glass.
 Remove evidence of mobile devices such as charging cables and cases as opportunist thieves will break into a vehicle on the off-chance that a phone or tablet has been left in the vehicle.

-Lock the vehicle & remove keys from ignition.
+Lock the vehicle’s doors, windows & remove keys from ignition.

-When parked at home, place of work, fuel station or local shop – lock the doors and take your keys inside with you.
-From our experience, we find instances of stolen vehicles in which the keys are left in the ignition.
-Owners who leave their vehicle’s running, particularly in Winter months to defrost windows and warm the interior are prominent targets for many opportunist thieves.
+When parked at home, place of work, fuel station or local shop – lock the doors, close the windows and take your keys inside with you.
+From our experience, we find instances of stolen vehicles in which windows have been left down in summer months and the keys are left in the ignition.
+Owners who leave their vehicle’s running, particularly in winter months to defrost windows and warm the interior are prominent targets for many opportunist thieves.
+There are even be instances in which thieves have stolen the unattended, running vehicle with children passengers present in the back seat.
+Whilst defrosting and warming your vehicle – remain with your vehicle, be vigilant of your surroundings so you can keep yourself safe from an approach by a would-be thief.

 ID Marking & Etching

-Marking your vehicle can be as simple as writing on various parts of the vehicle with an ultra-violet pen, or as sophisticated as covering the vehicle with hundreds of micro dots – each encoded with your identifiable details.
+Marking your vehicle can be as simple as writing on various parts of the vehicle with a ultra-violet pen, or as sophisticated as covering the vehicle with hundreds of micro dots – each encoded with your identifiable details.
 Etching involves ingraining your VIN or registration number into the vehicle’s windows and light covers.
-Whilst they will not prevent your vehicle being stolen they will serve as a minor deterrent.
+Catalytic converters (or ‘Cats’) contain platinum, palladium and rhodium used to accelerate the chemical reactions of converting harmful pollutants into water vapour or less harmful gases.
+Given their composition of precious metals, cats carry a high scrap value and therefore are a target for thieves.
+Whilst they will not prevent your vehicle being stolen, marking and etching you vehicle will serve as a deterrent.
+Many local police forces offer free of charge marking events so enquire with your local constabulary.

 If you’re buying a second hand vehicle, be wary of those that appear to be ‘bargains’.
 Have a good look at the registration documents and always check the vehicle’s history with HPI Group Ltd, Carwatch UK Ltd., the AA or the RAC.